High-Performance-Computing/Project/README.md

 <p align="justify"> We have two loops to parallelize: we first need to study different possible thresholds for our masks (a bigger threshold means that we throw away more weights).
 We also need to decide on the epoch N which we will use as our baseline when we reset the weights of our subnetwork.  </p>

+Note that it is also possible to do the pruning procedure iteratively: this is called Iterative Magnitude Pruning in the paper.

 ## Overview: Need for Big Compute

 <p align="justify">  Firstly, we fit an overparameterized architecture, which ensures tractable non-convex optimization and robustness to corruption.
 The architecture we chose for the initial Neural Netork is MobileNet Volume 2 by Google, as it drastically reduces the complexity and the network size in comparison to the other state of art CNN architectures.
 This choice will allow for more efficient algorithm prototyping and testing. </p>